 In their first year of the fellowship, doctoral fellows are expected to develop a focused research project with three final outputs:

 1. Journal submission: Fellows produce an article for submission to a peer-reviewed journal to be identified in consultation with Professor Ragab.

 3. Conference presentation: Fellows present their research to the community at the SRC year-end conference.
 This may entail developing a visual or multimedia component to enhance a text.

 In addition to the colloquium, and as part of developing their project, fellows are expected to participate in closed Work-in-Progress(WiP) talks, where each fellow workshops their drafts with other fellows and the faculty director.
 Each fellow will present two different drafts (at two different stages) of their work in two different WiPs.

 In their second year, fellows develop a syllabus and a course plan in their target field or discipline.
 The syllabi are developed in close consultation with Professor Ragab.

-To apply please submit the following materials as a single PDF file to firstname.lastname@example.org:
+To apply for the program, please submit the following materials: